Last Updated on November 4, 2022

 Some of my favorite squares for picnics in the capital include the following:

 The Place des Vosges (pictured above), a 13th-century formal royal square surrounded by mansions and punctuated with fountains.
-The lawns here are generally accessible, and it’s a fantastic place to chow down on falafel, gelato or bakery goods from the adjoining Marais neighborhood.
+The lawns here are generally accessible, and it’s a fantastic place to casually nosh on falafel, gelato or bakery goods from the adjoining Marais neighborhood.

 There are too many charming squares to comfortably count here, but you can find more potential spots for a casual picnic at this page.